Hlee50/everysecondcounts/README.md

 https://everysecondcountstimer.vercel.app/?date=2027-06-25
 ```
 <br>
-The timer's link can be copied and shared.
+Copy the timer's link to save or share your countdown.